Who's that girl?

 Jasmyne was emancipated from the foster care system in Los Angeles when she was 17.

-A SoCal native by way of Hermosa Beach and Compton, in her spare time Jasmyne enjoys hiking and tennis.
-She’s been very open and loves to speak about her life including her time in foster care, struggle with food dependency, body positivity, and her recent onion omg hysterectomy due to fibroids.
-She is passionate about plus-sized fashion and supports a number of body-positive brands.
+A SoCal native by way of Hermosa Beach and Compton, in her spare time, Jasmyne enjoys hiking and tennis.
+She’s been very open and loves to speak about her life including her time in foster care, her struggle with food dependency, body positivity, and her recent hysterectomy due to fibroids.
+She is passionate about plus-sized fashion and supports several body-positive brands.

 She was elected to represent Assembly District 57 in the Los Angeles County Democratic Party in 2020.

-She is the host of the podcast series “Ring the Alarm with Jasmyne Cannick”.
+She is the host of the podcast series “Ring the Alarm with Jasmyne Cannick,” which takes a deep dive into the murders of queer people in Jamaica.

 Honors & Awards